a-lafrance/lfc/README.md

 ## Overview
 Consider `lfc` something like an external "standard library" for C, implementing modern conveniences like common data structures, error-checked memory allocation, and generally more well-defined error handling.
 C doesn't come with a lot of those things out-of-the-box, so I decided to implement them myself in case I'd ever need them.

+### Internals
+Certain parts of `lfc` need to be shared internally between different parts of the library, but don't really make sense as part of its external interface.
+The headers for these internal parts are kept in `internals/`, and their implementation files are mixed with the externally-facing ones.
+As a general rule, any file, type, function, etc prefixed with two underscores is part of `lfc` internals, and you generally won't need to (and shouldn't) use it externally.
+An important consequence of this is stability: for pre-1.0 versions, I'll do my best to maintain stability of the external interface, but I can't make any such guarantees about anything that's marked internal to the library.
+Those may need to change significantly from release to release, so you shouldn't rely on any kind of interface stability there if you happen to use anything internal.

 ## Installation & Use
 To build `lfc`, start by cloning the repository wherever you'd like.
 Then, from the root project directory, run `make` or `make liblfc`, which will build the library and place a `liblfc.a` archive in `target/` (relative to the root of the project).
 From there, you can take the archive from the target directory and use it however you'd like.